 Magellan Health, Inc.

 When using insurance to cover the cost of services, you will need to comply with your insurance company's guidelines which might require pre-approval.
 Clients are expected to check with the insurance company to understand all benefits, eligibility, plan renewal policies, and any expenses you need to cover.
 Payment is due at time of the session, unless other arrangements have been discussed.
 Missed appointments or late cancellations are billed to you; they can't be absorbed by your insurance company.
-Payment can be made by cash, check, and bank issued debit or credit cards.
-PayPal is used for all debt/credit card payments.
+Payment can be made by cash, check, and HSA accounts, bank issued debit or credit cards.